Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Results

 \subsection{\modelname generates mutations using sequence-to-sequence transformation}

 We evaluate the accuracy of \modelname in generating mutations, using an encoder-decoder Transformer with Byte-Pair Encoding (BPE) tokenization (used in previous genomic models \cite{fishmanGENALMFamilyOpenSource2023}) as a baseline.
+We compare against BPE because this method shares similarities with byte-level tokenization by starting with the basic \{A, C, T, G\} alphabet, but tries to optimize the vocabulary by combining simpler words into more complex ones based on the corpus the tokenizer is trained on. { The training corpus itself is identical to the one used in pre-training ENBED, with the only difference being the tokenization procedure}.
+While this procedure reduces the average number of tokens generated from any input sequence, it also results in reduced accuracy since modifying even a single base pair will output a significantly different tokenized sequence.

 Top-1 and Top-5 Accuracy (\%) scores are calculated by comparing predictions with real-world data from the Influenza Virus Resource \cite{Bao2008}, with any deviation from an exact match being classified as incorrect.
 Top-5 scores are calculated by selecting the best candidate from the procedure described in Sec \ref{sec:applicationdomains}.
+Additionally, we also train a version of ENBED with the encoder removed, as a comparison of the sequence-to-sequence task performance between decoder-only and encoder-decoder models.

 The mean Levenshtein distance of our model predictions from real-world mutated sequences is 2.3 edits over a length of 500 bp, resulting in an average similarity of 99.5\%.
 We can attribute the significant increase in accuracy to byte-level tokenization, since other schemes with tokens involving multiple base pairs will be unable to capture edits involving single nucleotides effectively.